 The comparison of pre-Covid findings and the Covid-19 crisis mostly showed similarities.
-For instance, if challenges already loomed before the crisis, they persisted during the crisis, sometimes even to a larger extent.
+For instance, if challenges already played before the crisis, they persisted during the crisis, sometimes even to a larger extent.
 Also, the focus on coping capacities was already visible before the crisis.
 In addition, the comparison confirmed the eminent role of resilience attributes.
-For instance, in cases with high connectedness and diversity we found that these system characteristics contributed significantly to the ability to deal with the crisis.
-However, the findings during the crisis did not entirely reproduce pre-Covid findings, i.e. some cases experienced other challenges, were able to mobilise more responsive capacities than expected, or showed that already existing connectedness did not lead to adequate actions during the crisis.
+For instance, in cases with high connectedness and diversity we found that these system characteristics importantly contributed to dealing with the crisis.
+However, the comparison also revealed that the crisis did not entirely copy pre-Covid findings, i.e. some cases experienced other challenges, were able to mobilise more responsive capacities than expected, or showed that already existing connectedness did not lead to adequate actions during the crisis.
 This illustrates the latent, multi-faceted and dynamic nature of resilience.

-The data only capture short-term responses to the immediate shock of the first wave of the pandemic and the ensuing restrictions.
+The data only capture short-term responses to the immediate shock of the pandemic and the ensuing restrictions.
 For instance, we did not assess whether online platforms were sustained.
-Experiences from later lockdowns during the second and third wave of the Covid-19 pandemic indicate that 'many had to invent the wheel again'.
+Experiences from later (more partial) lockdowns during the second wave of the Covid-19 pandemic indicate that 'many had to invent the wheel again'.
 This resonates with the observation that despite a long list of discussed topics, farming system actors did not use the crisis as a window to trigger more structural change.
 The only exception in our sample - the prohibition of subcontracting in German slaughterhouses - was forced upon the industry by the Ministry of Labour Affairs, which enabled a change that most observers felt was long due.
-More than one year into the crisis it becomes clear that the short-term shock evolves into long-term stresses, in particular at the macro-economic level of unemployment, public and private debt and reduced purchasing power.
+One year into the crisis it becomes clear that the short-term shock evolves into long-term stresses, in particular at the macro-economic level of unemployment, public and private debt and reduced purchasing power.
 Sectors that are particularly affected also lose valuable resources, from skilled labour to missing investments and interrupted social and economic network connections.
 It is plausible that the experience of labour shortages and the importance of digital platforms in developing coping strategies will accelerate trends towards automation and digitalization in the food and agricultural sector as in the general economy.